WhyToReinventTheWheel/Sql/README.md

   - Drop vs TRUNCATE : If you actually want to remove the table definitions as well as the data, simply drop the tables.
 TRUNCATE TABLE empties it, but leaves its structure for future data.
 Removes all rows from a table without logging the individual row
+	* Since TRUNCATE is a DDL command, it cannot be rolled back. so it need not store the table values into the REDO buffer.
+Whereas DELETE is a DML command and it can be rolled back. so DELETE command have to store all data into REDO buffer before deleting it from table. it will take some time to copy data into REDO buffer.
+		So, obviously TRUNCATE is much faster than DELETE.
+	* TRUNCATE is faster than DROP because DROP does double work - First it removes data and secondly it removes the structure of table where as truncate does only one work - it just deletes the data.
   - SQL is case insensitive, which means SELECT and select have same meaning in SQL statements.
   - SELECT column1, column2....columnN FROM table_name;
   - SELECT column1, column2....columnN FROM table_name WHERE CONDITION;